Luksx/Luksx/README.md

 # SpekZone

 yo
-i'm (not computer science) student. i code stuff.
+i'm (not a computer science) student and i code stuff.

 ## what i "know"
 - C
 - C++ (its just C)
+- game dev (Godot)

+## what i would like to know
 - cybersecurity (don't hack me pls)
-- game dev (Godot)
+- absolutely not JAVA or PHP

 ## what i do
 - write C that segfaults